Totonyus/ydl_api_ng/readme.md

 ### params.sample.ini

-This file is a complete working configation file who is fully documented to help you to understand how it works.
+This file is a complete working configuration file who is fully documented to help you to understand how it works.

 ## User management